 2010 – 2017 & Beyond

 In our present time, it’s obvious that one neighborhood is center stage for real estate in Honolulu.
 Kakaako’s planned community will hold onto that status for some time to come as it will take years to complete it, but there’s much to see and a lot known already.

 The developers, Howard Hughes and the Bishop Estate, have made it clear that they are constructing an extremely modern, yet culturally and environmentally Hawaiian district.
 Urban, pedestrian friendly, filled with green spaces, parks and community spaces.
 It will also have properties that reach the heights of luxury living and maybe even surpass it.

 Waiea has already opened, with its fishnet-in-flight patterned glass wall standing out on the exterior.
 Inside residents have catered dining rooms, concierge services, fine décor and views on the Pacific that no artwork can rival.
 Anaha is close to completion just across the street, it’s jenga-like structure confirming that Kakaako will be a collection of exquisite architecture to revel in for residents.

-Plans and simulations for others, such as The Cylinder at Gateway Towers, are out there as well, creating the excitement for this place that is truly something different and unique.
+Plans and simulations for others are creating the excitement for this place that is truly something different and unique.
 Not just in Hawaii, but anywhere.

 This revitalization has extended to its neighboring areas, with new high-rise construction going on at the same time.
 Kapiolani Blvd has recently seen Symphony come up and now you can even live in Ala Moana Shopping Center in One Ala Moana or Park Lane.
 The lifestyle possibilities in a Honolulu condo have exploded and there’s more to come.